godsight/LittlePrologApplication/doc/ReadMe.txt

 - Ability to run the LittleProlog program
 - Error checking on invalid predicate arguments

+v0.2:
+-Ability to create mathematical rule for mathematical computation.
+-Ability to save and load files.
+-

 =Getting started=

 	~Creating a New Blank Program~